TDG-Platform/docs/protogenV2LULC.md

 ### QuickStart
-This script gives the example of LULC with a single tif file as input.
+This script gives the example of Land Use Land Cover with a single 8-band tif file as input.

 ```python
 # Quickstart Example producing an unsupervised Landuse Landcover Classification from a tif file.